2017 Serbian protests: Protests

 The leading participants were university students, however on Saturday, 8 November, they were joined by the police syndicate, the army syndicate, taxi drivers, lawyers, postal office workers and other organizations who are protesting against the president-elect's authoritarian regime.

 Protests erupted on 3 April when Nemanja Milosavljević, member of the hip hop group Middle Finger Kru under the stage name German, posted an event called Protest Against Dictatorship 2017 saying "Sloba also won an election, remember that", referring to the overthrow of Slobodan Milošević.
 On the first day, media reported up to 10.000 participants.
 Popular chants included "Vučić, you fag" and "Av av av" (Vučić's initials, also represents a barking sound).
 A group of protesters threw eggs at the National Assembly building and a makeshift wall displaying victims of the Kosovo War called the Serbian Wailing Wall was severely damaged causing public outrage.

 During the 8 April protest, according to president of the Army union, there were more than 80.000 people in Belgrade walking against dictatorship.
 A set of demands have been presented to endorse a democratization of the country, including measures to limit and oversee the President-elect's firm control.
-Portestors also demand independent monitoring and a new assessment of the recent presidential election, with responsibility to be shouldered by "those responsible for any irregular campaign, as well for [any] irregularities during voting and counting."
+Protestors also demand independent monitoring and a new assessment of the recent presidential election, with responsibility to be shouldered by "those responsible for any irregular campaign, as well for [any] irregularities during voting and counting."
 They also called for all "corrupt public officials" to quit, and for all media editors not respecting the press code to be held accountable.

-On 11 April, protests were joined by NKPJ and left-wing union "Sloga".
-They protested against "bad situation of worker class" and against expulsion of their members from one Kruševac factory.
+On 11 April, protests were joined by the NKPJ and left-wing union "Sloga".
+They protested against the "bad situation of worker class" and expulsion of their members from one Kruševac factory.

 The largest protest so far was on 12 April.
 The protesters have called for a break due to the Easter in the demonstrations; the deadline for their ultimatum to the government was 17 April.
 Since their demands were not fulfilled, the demonstrations are continued after the Easter holidays.
 The media reported that there is a possibility of protest radicalization by blocking the major city streets, bridges and universities.

 On 1 May, several thousand members of unions and left-wing parties, including New Communist Party of Yugoslavia, protested on International Workers' Day and supported the student protests.
 They protested against worker law and the International Monetary Fund, and for higher pay and better workers rights.
 In the meantime, the union "Sloga" also protested in Kruševac.

 On 31 May, the day of Vučić inauguration, there was opposition protest, as well the pro-government rally.
 There were large number of incidents on government rally, including attacks on journalists and anti-government protesters by SNS supporters and, so called, party parapolice members.
 On opposition protest were few thousand people from Belgrade, and on government rally was 10 000 people from entire Serbia.